su2code/su2code.github.io/_tutorials/compressible_flow/Unsteady_NACA0012.md

 ---

 ![Periodic Flow Field](../../Unsteady_NACA0012/images/flow1.png)
-Figure (1): A unsteady, periodic flow field.
-The detached flow about the airfoil results in a vortex street, that repeats itself after some time.
+Figure (1): An unsteady, periodic flow field.
+The detached flow about the airfoil results in a vortex street that repeats itself after some time.

 ## Goals ##

-Upon completing this tutorial, the user will be familiar with performing a simulation of external, viscous, unsteady periodic flow around a 2D geometry using a turbulence model.
+Upon completing this tutorial, the user will be familiar with performing a simulation of external, viscous, unsteady periodic flows around a 2D geometry using a turbulence model.
 The specific geometry chosen for the tutorial is the classic NACA0012 airfoil.
 Furthermore, the user is introduced in the so-called windowing approach, a regularizing method for time averaging in unsteady periodic flows.
  Consequently, the following capabilities of SU2 will be showcased in this tutorial:
 - Unsteady, 2D URANS equations
-- JST convective scheme in space (2nd-order, centered) and time (Dual time-stepping)
+- Dual time-stepping for unsteady flows
 - Windowing
 - Time-convergence
 - Code parallelism (optional)

 This tutorial also provides an explanation for properly setting up viscous, compressible, unsteady 2D flow conditions in SU2.
-We also introduce a new type of time convergence criteria for periodic flows, which monitors the change of the time average of a specific objective, such as lift or drag, in order to assess convergence.
+We also introduce a new type of time-convergence criteria for periodic flows, which monitors the change of the time-average of a specific objective, such as lift or drag, in order to assess convergence.

 ## Resources ##